 The tension and scale length also affect the tone of the ‘ukulele.
 A long scale gives the harmonics and overtones more room to ring and thus has a bright, chime-y sound.
 A shorter scale forces the overtones into less space for a thick, fuzzy tone.

 The scale, length, and fret specs presented below are just averages.
-Every luthier uses different dimensions.
+Every luthier uses different dimensions for each of their ‘ukulele sizes.

 - Scale length: 13-14 in./Total length: 21 in.

-The smallest “normal” size in the ‘ukulele family, the soprano has the recognizable plinky sound that everyone associates with the instrument.
+The smallest of the “normal” ‘ukulele sizes, the soprano ‘ukulele has the recognizable plinky sound that everyone associates with the instrument.
 If you tell someone that you play the ‘ukulele, odds are that they’ll picture you holding this size (after all, it’s the size Tiny Tim – and many other pop culture uke icons – used).

 Some players who rip on the soprano size are: Ohta-San, early Eddie Kamae, George Formby, and many of the old-school, pioneer Hawaiian players like Ernest Ka’ai.